edxmorgan/casadi-on-gpu/README.md

 ## **Workflow Overview**

 ### **1. Create CasADi function**
-Generate your symbolic function in Python/Matlab (FK or dynamics).
+Generate your symbolic function in Python/Matlab.

 ### **2. Generate C code with float as casadi_real**
 Use `CodeGenerator(..., {"with_header": True, "casadi_real": "float"})` to emit `.c/.h` into `src/generated/`.